VAMDC/DocJavaTools/TAPValidator/source/gui_settings.rst

 	* TAP URL suffix
 		**EXPERT OPTION**
 		In this field you may modify TAP URL suffix.
 That is a part, defined by TAP-VAMDC service specification.
-		Default value should work, so do mot change it unless specifically instructed by node software provider or revised standard specification.
+		Default value should work, so do not change it unless specifically instructed by node software provider or revised standard specification.

 	* Input pretty-printing